“I’m no artist,” many teachers and instructors have said while attempting to draw on a board to explain something.

 What kind of artist are you?

 You may be lacking any kind of self-confidence.
-You could be one who looks at the way others draw, on their writing, and sees what they sketch as ugly.
+You could look at the way others draw, on their writing, and see what they sketch as ugly.

 If you do, that’s too bad.
 Don’t compare yourself to others.
-It’s journaling, it’s reflecting after your wake up from your nightly sleep; it’s not any kind of contest.
+It’s journaling, it’s reflecting after you wake up from your nightly sleep; it’s not any kind of contest.

 It’s journaling, it’s reflecting after your wake up from your nightly sleep; it’s not any kind of contest.